ultush/digital-divide/toronto-public-library.md

 - Annual (2019)
 - Annual (2018)
 - Annual (2017)
-(Placeholder) there are some discrepancies in the data to be resolved.
+- Annual (2016)

+Note the Annual (2017) is somewhat anomalous, so it is not used for further analysis.

 By combining these files, the following Digital Divide related questions can be answered

-- What was the number of Wireless Sessions per capita per Branch in the year 2017?
-- What was the number of Wireless Sessions per capita per Branch in the year 2018?
+- What was the number of Wireless Sessions per capita per Branch in the year 2016?
 - What was the number of Wireless Sessions per capita per Branch in the year 2019?
+- Are the library branches with the highest number of Wireless Session per capita in 2016 in Neighbourhood Improvement Areas?
-- What was the number of Workstation Users per Workstation per Branch in the year 2017?
+- Are the library branches with the highest number of Wireless Session per capita in 2019 in Neighbourhood Improvement Areas?
 - What was the Catchment Population per Workstation per Branch in the year 2017?
 - What was the number of Workstation Users per Catchment Population per Branch in the year 2017?
 - Are the library branches with the highest number of Workstation Users per Workstation in Neighbourhood Improvement Areas?
 - Are the library branches with the highest Catchment Population per Workstation in Neighbourhood Improvement Areas?
-- Are the library branches with the highest number ofWorkstation Users per Catchment Population in Neighbourhood Improvement Areas?
+- Are the library branches with the highest number of Workstation Users per Catchment Population in Neighbourhood Improvement Areas?

 ## Analysis Using R
-No data cleanup was performed.
-The filenames and variable names were changed to minimize potential issues with R.

-- Filename Workstation was changed to tpl-workstations
-- Filename Workstation_Users was changed to tpl-workstation-users
-- Filename Catchment_Population was changed to tpl-catchment-population
-- Filename Neighbourhood_Improvement_Area_Branches was changed to tpl-nia_branches

-Filename tpl-workstations
-The header "Total Workstation (Public PCs with Internet Access)" was removed The column headings were changed to:
-- id
--	branch-name
--	tier
-- workstations-2019
-- workstations-2018
-- workstations-2017

-Filename tpl-workstation-users
-The header "Total Workstation Users" was removed
-The column headings were changed to:
-- id
-- branch-name
-- tier
-- workstation-users-2017
--	workstation-users-2016
-- workstation-users-2015
--	workstation-users-2014
-- workstation-users-2013
-- workstation-users-2012
--	workstation-users-2011
--	workstation-users-2010

-File tpl-catchment-population
-The header "Total Catchment Population" was removed The column headings were changed to:
-- id
-- branch-name
-- tier
-- population-2016
-- population-2011

-Filename tpl-nia_branches
-The header was removed
-The column headings were changed to:
-- id
--branch-name
-- tier
--	address
--	postal-code
-- fsa
--	nbhd-number
--	nbhd-name
--	ward-number
--	ward-region
--	tsns-2020-nia
--	tsns-2020-branch
+The analysis is described in an R markdown document

 # The 10 year old quest for Toronto Public Library Open data